 Over the last several years, MRI systems have continued to evolve and become more patient-friendly.
 Bore size, noise reduction, faster scan times- all of these have been adapted to accommodate large, claustrophobic, and/or just plain nervous patients while they're on the table.

 With two big advantages, what are the cons?
 Well, with a bore length of 145cm, there are (arguably) negligible sacrifices to the machine's field of view (FOV) while scanning.
-However, with the introduction of “ultra-short” magnets such as the very popular Siemens Espree (with just 125cm of length), the FOV is considerably smaller and allows for only 30cm of view along the magnet’s Z-axis.
+However, with the introduction of “ultra-short” magnets such as the very popular Siemens Espree (just 125cm), the FOV is considerably smaller and allows for only 30cm of view along the magnet’s Z-axis.

 While “wide-bore" and “ultra-short” may sound good on paper as you’re planning your next purchase, consider the above before making any final decisions.
 If the majority of your work is neuro or cardiac imaging, you and your patients can enjoy the greater comfort of a short bore with no functional downsides.
 If the bulk of your scanning is orthopedic in nature, be aware that patients coming in for those longer scans may find the bore less confining, but could very well be on the table much longer.